Protect Backend Endpoints

 Handling 401 Responses in Frontend Code

-• 401 Unauthorized: This response will be returned if the session is missing or invalid.
+401 Unauthorizedresponse when the user's session is missing or invalid.

 Pattern 1: Use an Axios Interceptor

-If you're using Axios, you can create a response interceptor to handle 401 error responses.
-In the example below, the user is redirected to the Login Endpoint if a 401 response is detected.
+If you use Axios, create a response interceptor to handle 401 Unauthorized responses.
+The following example redirects the user to the Login Endpoint whenever a 401 Unauthorized response is received.

 // api-client.ts